 Volunteering Solutions takes care of the accommodation of all its volunteers in the best possible manner.

-This volunteer house is in the well known residential area and is very safe too.
-The area is well kept and clean too.
-A ride to Skytrain station would cost one around 20 Thai Bahts (80 US cents).
+This volunteer house is in a well-known residential area and is very safe too.
+The area is well-kept and clean too.
+A ride to Skytrain station would cost around 20 Thai Bahts (80 US cents).

 Thailand is a developing nation and the cost of living that one may have to bear while volunteering inheres is not too high; however, it does depend on the kind of activities you indulge in and the standard of living you would want to maintain.
 The official currency of Thailand is

 Thai Baht (THB).
 Below is the current exchange rate of THB for different international currencies:

 1 USD = 35.38 THB

 While a good meal for two in a decent restaurant may cost you somewhere around $15-$20 (including beer), a rented room may not cost you any less than $200-$400 per month for a single room accommodation.
 This, however, also depends on the city where you are volunteering.
 For example, the rates for a rented room while volunteering in Bangkok might be a bit higher than the ones in Chiang Mai.
 Similarly, various activities and things may differ on price scale for different program locations in Thailand.
 This may include but is not limited to, transportation, meals, groceries, etc.

 When do I need to arrive in Thailand for my program?
 What will happen once I arrive here?

 All volunteers and interns need to arrive in Bangkok on Friday.
 Airport picks up is provided by us from Suvarnabhumi International Airport (BKK).
 Pick-up timings are fixed between 8 AM to 8 PM.

 If you are already in Bangkok, VolSol can arrange for a pickup from your local address/lodging/hotel.
 However, you will need to inform your in-country coordinator well in advance of the same.